umarmf343/VORTEX-LITE-TRAE/README.md

 # VORTEX Lite TRAE

-VORTEX Lite TRAE is a Next.js 16 application that showcases immersive 3D virtual tour functionality with a modern React 19 front-end.
+VORTEX Lite TRAE is a Next.js 16 application that showcases hotspot-driven 360° virtual tour functionality with a modern React 19 front-end.
 The project uses Tailwind CSS 4 for styling, Radix UI for accessible primitives, and a collection of custom components for building rich media experiences.

 ## Getting Started